City council opposes realization of Eeneind-West distribution centers in Nuenen

 Do you disagree with the decision of the municipality of Nuenen to issue a permit for the realization of the distribution centers on Eeneind-West in Nuenen and does Nuenen reject your objection to this decision?

-Then you can appeal to the administrative law judge.
+If so, you can appeal to the administrative law judge.
+Read how to appeal here:

 Administrative law appeals process